Staging and grading of stomach cancer

 Staging of stomach cancer

-The stage of the cancer describes the position of the cancer and whether it has spread from where it started.
+The stage of the cancer describes its position and whether it has spread from where it started.
 Knowing the stage helps doctors decide on the best treatment for you.

 Your cancer doctor can use the results of your tests to try to identify the stage of the cancer.
 They will do this before surgery, or if you cannot have surgery.
 But they may not know the exact stage of the cancer until it has been removed with surgery.